lehmansociology/lehmansociology/README.md

 # lehmansociology
-Code for SOC 345 at Lehman College
+Code for sociology at Lehman College

-We are creating a list of materials for SOC 345 (Quantitative Analysis of Sociological Data) at Lehman College.

-This repository includes templates, datasets, some custom functions and documentation.
+This package contains shared material for students, faculty and courses in sociology at Lehman College.